jcoles1155/pern-stack-starter/README.md

 The PERN Stack is an acronym for Postgres, Express, React, Node.
 It's a set of tools to create a complete web application.

-To understand this project, I recommend that you could know these tolls:
+Start by downloading this technologies if you haven't already:

+* Node JS
+* Homebrew
 * Postgres
-* Express
-* React
-* Node
+* Docker

-And this other technologies and libraries That I Use in this project:
+Other technologies and libraries that I use in this project:

 * Material UI
-* Docker
 * [Postico](https://eggerapps.at/postico2/)

 ### Installation